 Next, we examined the relationship between in- and outdegree in the visibility network.
 In-degree is the sum of all inbound edge weights, where being observed by more peers and for longer durations both contribute to larger in-degrees.
 Similarly, higher out-degree corresponds to observing other peers with longer durations.
-This analysis revealed an asymmetry in social attention, with a general inverse relationship between in- and out-degree (Fig. 2f).
-Whereas this asymmetry was also present in random and solo rounds, it was markedly stronger when combining group rounds and smooth environments (group+smooth interaction: -0.49 [-0.89, -0.08]).
-This suggests an increased specialization of social learning strategies and asymmetry of social attention in settings where social information was useful.
-Thus, our network analyses provide insights into asymmetric patterns that could not be detected at the aggregate-level (Fig. 2c).
+This analysis revealed an asymmetry in social attention, with a general inverse relationship between in- and out-degree (Fig. 2g).
+Whereas this asymmetry was also present in random and solo rounds, it was reliably stronger when combining group rounds and smooth environments (group+smooth interaction: -0.49 [-0.89, -0.08]).
+This suggests an increased specialization of social learning strategies (i.e., "producers" with low out-degree and high in-degree or "scroungers" with high out-degree and low in-degree) and asymmetry of social attention in settings where social information was useful.
+Thus, our network analyses provide insights into asymmetric patterns that could not be detected at the aggregate-level (Fig. 2d).
+However, neither in- or out-degree predicted individual performance (Fig. S10).
 We now analyze temporal dynamics to better understand how social interactions change over time and in response to different contextual factors.

-Temporal dynamics

-To analyze the dynamics of social interactions, we searched for temporally predictive clusters relating individual reward to our high-resolution spatial-visual data (Fig. 2g-i; see Methods).
-More precisely, we computed correlations between time-series at different temporal offsets (with multiple forms of chance correction), where significant clusters (bold lines in Fig. 2g-i) at negative offsets indicate that individual reward predicts future proximity/visibility, while positive offsets indicate that proximity/visibility predicts future rewards.
+Temporal dynamics.
+To analyze the dynamics of social interactions, we searched for temporally predictive clusters relating individual reward to our high-resolution spatial-visual data (Fig. 2h-k; see Methods).
+More precisely, we computed correlations between time-series at different temporal offsets (Fig. 2h), and searched for temporally continuous clusters of significance (indicated by bold lines in Fig. 2i-k) that survived multiple forms of chance correction (see Methods).
+At negative offsets, these clusters indicate that reward predicts future proximity/visibility (either positive or negative correlations depending on the sign), while positive offsets indicate that proximity/visibility predicts future reward.

-First, the dynamics of individual reward (i.e., foraging success) and spatial proximity to other players revealed a pattern of performance-adaptive spatial cycling in smooth (but not random) environments (Fig. 2g).
-The negative correlation at offset -20s to -9s (bold line) indicates that poor rewards predicted increased future proximity (i.e., reduced social distance), whereas high rewards predicted decreased proximity.
-Subsequently, this creates a cyclical pattern, where the positive correlation at offset 2s to 19s indicates that high spatial proximity predicts high future rewards.
-Crucially, this pattern is distinct from smooth solo rounds (unimodal positive correlations centered at 0s; see Fig. S4), where we computed the same analysis "as-if" participants were on the same field, allowing us to rule out the role of the environment.
-Thus, participants closed their social distance when unsuccessful, which then translated into higher future rewards.
-In turn, higher reward rate predicted reduced proximity, creating a cyclical pattern that was unique to the group condition in smooth environments.
+First, the dynamics of individual reward (i.e., foraging success) and spatial proximity to other players revealed a pattern of success-dependent spatial cycling in smooth (but not random) environments (Fig. 2i).
+The positive correlation at offset -19s to -2s (bold line) indicates that greater reward predicted greater proximity at long timescales into the future.
+Since previous analyses showed that success corresponded to reduced foraging distances (Fig. 2b) and increased turning angles (Fig. S2b), the greater proximity predicted by reward is more likely due to attracting peers when successful.
+Subsequently, this creates a cyclical pattern, where the negative correlation at offset 9s to 20s indicates that greater proximity predicts lower future rewards, likely due to depletion.
+Lower rewards then drives reduced proximity (i.e., reward→proximity effect at negative offsets), with reduced proximity driving increased rewards, thus continuing the cycle.
+Crucially, this pattern is absent in random environments (flat effect) and qualitatively different in the asocial baseline (unimodal positive correlations centered at 0s; see Fig. S7), allowing us to rule out the role of the smooth resource distributions.
+These dynamics reveal the mechanisms behind why greater centrality was correlated with performance (Fig. 2f), showing that success temporarily attracts imitators, who then dissipate when resources are depleted.